mozilla-services/heka-docs/source/architecture/extending.rst

             Init(config interface{}) error
     }

-During Heka initialization a pool of instances is created of every plugin listed in the configuration file.
-The JSON configuration for that plugin will be parsed and the result will be passed in to the `Init` method of each instance as the `config` argument.
+During Heka initialization a pool of instances of every plugin listed in the configuration file will be created.
+The JSON configuration for each plugin will be parsed and the result will be passed in to the `Init` method of each instance as the `config` argument.
 This argument is specified as type `interface{}`, but by default the underlying type will be `*pipeline.PluginConfig`, which is just an alias for `map[string]interface{}`,